-Huawei Unveils Industry-Specific ICT Solutions At Bahrain Commercial Roadshow, Empowering Education, Real Estate, Healthcare, And Finance Sectors

-Aligned to the Bahrain Vision 2030, the roadshow brought together industry leaders, government officials, and technology experts to explore how innovative ICT solutions can revolutionize operations across vital sectors.
+Huawei unveils industry-specific ICT solutions at Bahrain Commercial Roadshow, empowering education, real estate, healthcare, and finance sectors

-Manama, Bahrain, August, 2024, Huawei, a leading global provider of information and communications Technology (ICT) infrastructure and smart devices, recently hosted the Bahrain leg of the Middle East and Central Asia (ME&CA) Commercial Roadshow, showcasing cutting-edge solutions designed to empower key sectors including education, healthcare, real estate, and finance.
+(MENAFN- BCW Global) Manama, Bahrain, August 6, 2024, Huawei, a leading global provider of information and communications technology (ICT) infrastructure and smart devices, recently hosted the Bahrain leg of the Middle East and Central Asia (ME&CA) Commercial Roadshow, showcasing cutting-edge solutions designed to empower key sectors including education, healthcare, real estate, and finance.

 Huawei has been a vital ICT partner to Bahrain for 20 years, working closely with local governments and businesses.
 The roadshow demonstrates Huawei's continued commitment to Bahrain's digital transformation, a key pillar of the country's economic vision.
 The Bahrain Vision 2030 focuses on boosting technical skills, developing essential ICT infrastructure, and enhancing e-government services.
 According to a recent report by the International Data Corporation (IDC), ICT spending in Bahrain is expected to exceed USD 2 billion by 2026.